 Anything you’d like to add?

 Yes.
-I’d like to thank my wife, my mom, and my brother.
+I’d like to thank my mom and my brother.

 President and Founder